dell/PyU4V/README.rst

 There are a number of examples which can be run with minimal set-up.
 For details on how to run these, and other very useful information, please see Paul Martin's blog https://community.emc.com/people/PaulCork/blog

-FUTURE

-This is still a work in progress.
-To be expected in the future:
- - Expansion of the RestFunctions library
- - Improved exception handling and logging
- - Unittests
- - Tutorials

 Coding conventions
 ------------------